PortSwigger/enterprise-reference-stack-for-aws/README.md

 See [Restrict the use of host networking and block access to instance metadata service](https://docs.aws.amazon.com/whitepapers/latest/security-practices-multi-tenant-saas-applications-eks/restrict-the-use-of-host-networking-and-block-access-to-instance-metadata-service.html) for recommendations from AWS.

-The diagram below outlines the architecture of Burp Suite Enterprise Edition deployed on a Kubernetes cluster.
+The diagram below outlines the architecture of Burp Suite DAST deployed on a Kubernetes cluster.
 We recommend you configure pods with only the minimal level of access they need, using a security policy or an equivalent method.

 ![Kubernetes Component Connections diagram](k8s-component-connections.jpg "Kubernetes Component Connections diagram")